-This Masters is available as both a full time course and as a two year part time course.
-Course attendance is approximately one and a half days at the University per month, plus clinic and club placements you will arrange via provided contacts.
+This Masters is available as both a one year full time course and as a two year part time course, giving you the flexibility to adapt the course to suit your needs.
+Course attendance is approximately two days at the University per month (Wednesdays), plus clinic and club placements which you will arrange via provided contacts.

 During your studies you will focus on the following modules:

 - Physical activity, health and exercise prescription

 In your first semester you will attend a two-day Immediate Care in Sport course and arrange MSK clinics and club placements to give you the opportunity to apply your knowledge through practical experience.